zietek/docker-filebeat/README.md

+This repo is forked from bargenson/docker-filebeat.
+It resolves problem with multiple container name in logs.
+Script adds at the beginning of the log the container name (but only once :) )

+If you would like to have an machine host id instead of container id in every entry, you should run container with network=host option.

+Below you can find a readme file from forked repository.

 # What is Filebeat?
 Filebeat is a lightweight, open source shipper for log file data.
 As the next-generation Logstash Forwarder, Filebeat tails logs and quickly sends this information to Logstash for further parsing and enrichment.